This Candidate is [MASK]. Prompt-based Sentiment Extraction and Reference Letters: Sentiment Analysis and Prompt-based Learning

 Despite this loss of information, there are advantages to using instruct-type models in order to obtain the most likely label for the text input.
 These models allow very sophisticated prompting functions, most notably the ability to assume different ``roles'' and to format the model's answers following the user's specifications.
 For comparison purposes, I obtain sentiment scores from \texttt{Llama 4 Instruct} and \texttt{DeepSeek-V3} using the following instructions:

 \begin{samepage}

 \end{samepage}

 It is important to reiterate that the ``score'' that results from these instructions is quite unlike the polarity score from equation~\eqref{eq_polarity2}.
-The former consists of the sequence of text tokens making up a floating point number within -1 and 1 that results from the instruct model's sampling process.
-The latter is a summary measure of the \emph{whole} probability distribution over the foundational model's vocabulary.
+The former consists of a sequence of \emph{text tokens} denoting a floating point number within -1 and 1 that results from the instruct model's sampling process.
+The latter is a \emph{numerical} outcome resulting from summarizing the foundational model's output vector of probabilities.

+An unfortunate implication of the sampling process inherent in text generation by instruct-based LLMs is that it can be difficult to ensure perfect reproducibility of results.
+Modern APIs allow for setting a seed number, which should in principle ensure reproducibility as long as other parameters (prompt, temperature, model version, etc.) remain unchanged.
+However, inference providers often update their platforms and this may on occasion affect reproducibility even for same-seed constant-prompt generation.
+This challenge is altogether absent when using foundational LLMs' output in a deterministic way.